-In my art work "Ты неси меня река" (Fig. 4) I try capture the moments around the theme of standard products in daily life in Soviet Union.
-This is mocking of the most simple thing - a chair.
-A banal chair made from one of the most noble ceramic material - porcelain.
-Through porcelain it takes the functionality of a chair by giving it the aesthetic quality of the sculpture.
-Every composition has its own story and it's all present in daily life from my perception.
+In my art work "Carry me river" (Fig. 4) I try to capture the moments around the theme of standard products in daily life in the Soviet Union.
+This is a mocking with the simplest thing - a chair.
+A banal chair made of one of the most noble materials in ceramic - the porcelain.
+Through porcelain I take away a functionality of the chair, by giving it the aesthetic quality of the sculpture.
+Every composition has its own history and they all present a Soviet daily life from my perception.